MayankMotan/todolist/README.md

-## My Changes after fork from public github repository
+## *My Changes after fork from public github repository*
+> Understand other dveloper's code

+> Refactor code to remove dependency on input file

+> Handled Exceptions for out of bound for task list action inputs

+> Fixed JUnit test cases

 #  **Project  : ToDo List Application**
  Todo list application is a Text based user interface.It contains details such as Tasks to do, which project it belongs, Date and whether the task is still open or   close.